Who leads church?

 Yes.
 100%.
 You are welcome.
 Just as you are.

 We value and honor all of who you are and recognize that sometimes it helps to read that you are explicitly welcome, especially at church.
 We welcome people of any and all faiths.
 And, we welcome those of any age, race, ethnicity, sex, gender, ability, socio-economic status, life stage, country/city/state of origin, documented or not, with any relationship structure.
 You don't need to believe any particular thing to join us for dinner church.
 All you need to be is hungry for authentic connection and good food.

 When and where should I go?

-We are grateful to the Harvard-Epworth United Methodist Church for allowing us to use their library and kitchen space while we seek a more permanent location.
-Harvard-Epworth UMC is located at 1555 Massachusetts Avenue, Cambridge and is easily accessible by public transportation.
+We are grateful to the Harvard-Epworth United Methodist Church for allowing us to use their lower level and kitchen space while we seek a more permanent location.
+Harvard-Epworth UMC is located at 1555 Massachusetts Avenue, Cambridge and is easy to locate via public transportation.
 Arrive between 6:15 and 6:30pm and go around the right side of the building.
 There is a door tucked away in that stone wall.
 Push the button labeled "Open Table Dinner Church" and someone will greet you.

 What should I expect when I arrive?

 The scent of something mouth-watering may meet you on the street before you reach the door.
 When you arrive between 6:15 and 6:30pm you will be given a job to help finish meal prep, set up our worship space, and prepare worship materials.

 At 6:30 we gather to begin worship by sharing communion bread with one another.
 Our time together includes song, prayer, reflection, stories, and lots of eating.
 We use mostly organic and locally sourced ingredients.
 Every meal is vegan and there is always a gluten free option (nuts on the side!)
 E-mail communications@opentabledinnerchurch if you have allergies or dietary concerns.

 Sharing stories is at the heart of what we do at Open Table and you’re encouraged to tell your own.